Why Do We Toast? Meaning, Origin, and History

 Let’s explore.

 Long before the clink of glasses and the cry of “cheers,” there was the simple act of lifting a vessel toward the sky.
 In ancient Greece, the act of raising a cup was both ceremonial and sacred.
 Wine was often poured out as an offering to the gods.
-A libation meant to show gratitude, ask for favor, or honor the dead.
+This was called a libation: a ritual meant to show gratitude, ask for favor, or honor the dead.

 The Romans continued this practice, and their banquets often included elaborate toasts.
 The Latin phrase propinare (“to drink to someone”) described the act of drinking in another’s honor.
 It was both a show of respect and a way to bind people together at the table.